 - Receiving value from a company

-If you would like to find out more about the Enterprise Investment Scheme, please do get in touch.
+If you would like to find out more about the Enterprise Investment Scheme, please do get in touch with the team at DRG Chartered Accountants.